 My neighbour and I can’t reach an agreement.
 What can I do next?

 If talking to your neighbour or writing them a letter doesn’t work, mediation is a good option.
 CAB offer a low-cost Community Mediation service where the parties can sit down together and, guided by a trained mediator, negotiate a practical and fair solution to their problem.
 It’s an alternative way of resolving your issue while still maintaining a good relationship with your neighbour.
-If mediation doesn’t work, you can start legal proceedings by going to the Magistrates Court and filling in the relevant forms.
-It’s a good idea to get legal advice before you do any of this.
+If mediation doesn’t work, you can start legal proceedings by going to the Magistrates Court website and making an online application.
+Refer to our fact sheet on eLodgment of court documents.

 I don’t know my neighbour’s name.
 How can I find this out?